chooseMoneychooseMediachooseShoppingchoose

 Fraud risk

-The new change is also likely to benefit those checking for irregularities that are stopping institutions from lending to them, especially when applying for cards with an online application, and make it easier to spot fraud.
+The new change is also likely to benefit those checking for irregularities that are stopping institutions from lending to them, and make it easier to spot fraud.

 Application fraud - someone else applying for credit in your name - and account takeover fraud - fraudsters posing as the account holder to extract funds - could potentially be easier to spot as credit reports become easier to access.